333EYE666CORP999/MentalMath/Docs/2_Problem Generation.md

 ## Intro

-This doc is focused on describing how problems are generated, brealing down the anatomy of generation process.
+This doc is focused on describing how problems are generated, breaking down the anatomy of generation process.

 ## Rationale